 Two days before eating, place the beef in a bowl with the wine, 2 cloves of garlic, 2 sprigs of thyme, the parsley (roughly chopped), 1 strip orange peel and 1 celery stalk.
-Cover and refrigerate overnight.

 The next day, remove the beef from the fridge and pat dry with kitchen paper (discard the herbs and vegetables).

 Heat 2tbsp oil in a large flame-proof casserole dish and gently fry the bacon, onions, remaining garlic and celery stalks for 10 minutes, then remove with a slotted spoon.

 Add the Brandy, 2 sprigs of thyme, 1 strip of orange peel and the olives.
-Cover tightly and place in a preheated oven (140°C/275°F/gas 1) for 3 hours, stirring once.
+Cover tightly and place in a preheated oven (140°C/Fan 120°C/Gas 1) for 3 hours, stirring once.
 Leave to cool then cover and refrigerate.

-Cover the casserole and reheat in the oven (180°C/350°F/Gas 4) for about 45 minutes until piping hot, or reheat gently on the stove.
+Cover the casserole and reheat in the oven (180°C/Fan 160°C/Gas 4) for about 45 minutes until piping hot, or reheat gently on the stove.